 The changes are related to how the employee’s taxes are reported to Revenue.
 Currently, employees Income Tax, PRSI and USC is reported to Revenue after the year-end.
-From January 2019, these taxes will be reported to Revenue on or before the date the employee is paid providing real-time communication.
+From January 2019, these taxes will be reported to Revenue on or before the date the employee is paid.
+So this provides real-time communication between employer and Revenue.
 This ensures that all your employees are assigned the correct tax credit and are in the correct tax bracket.

 The new system is called PAYE Modernisation or Real Time Reporting (RTR).
 A similar system has been put in place in the UK already, called Real Time Information (RTI).
 We have experience with that from serving our UK clients.
 Our experience from the similar reporting system in the UK is positive.
-The new process in Ireland will simplify the filing of payroll as it removes some of the current elements of filings.
-The filings are done in real-time so it means that everything should be filed correctly before year-end.
+The new process in Ireland will simplify the filing of payroll.
+It’s great because it removes some of the current elements of filings.
+The filings will also be done in real-time so it means that everything should be filed correctly before year-end.
 That means no more end of year surprises with tax credits not being up to date.

 The current filing forms, such as P60, P30, P35, P45, P46, will be replaced.
 Instead, you will have an Earning and Deductions Certificate.
 It will be updated in real-time and available on your MyAccount on Revenue.
 A monthly statement will also be available for employers to see their Pay As You Earn Liability.

 Both the employer and the employee will be able to access the Revenue systems to see payroll information that has been submitted in real-time.
 The employee will only see the information relevant to them.